GoogleChrome/lighthouse-ci/docs/cli.md

 Options:
-  --help     Show help                                                 [boolean] --version  Show version number                                       [boolean] --rc-file  Path to JSON config file
+  --help     Show help                                                 [boolean] --version  Show version number                                       [boolean] --config   Path to JSON config file
   --fatal    Exit with a non-zero status code when a component fails the status
              check.                                                    [boolean]
   --checks   The list of opt-in checks to include in the fatality check. [array]